 Closing the Distance Between Us

-A major new report, commissioned by The Big Lunch, has identified a widening gap in the relationship between people and their neighbours that is damaging our mental and physical health and reducing the ability of communities to cope when crisis hits.
+Our Closing the Distance Between Us report has identified a widening gap in the relationship between people and their neighbours that is damaging our mental and physical health and reducing the ability of communities to cope when crisis hits.
 You can read the full report, here.

 The Big Impact

 Every year, The Big Lunch brings millions of people together in their neighbourhoods and communities to share food, have fun and get to know each other better.
-It's a lot of fun, but the impact is deeper than the thousands of cakes and miles of bunting.
+It's a lot of fun, but the impact is deeper than the thousands of cup cakes and miles of bunting.
 Read more here.

 We're no Longer a Nation of Nattering Neighbours